Gepardec/camel-training/exercises/basics_06_1_unit_tests/README.md

 ```

-Test the test and fix the Bug.
+Complete the route in the test, execute the test and fix the bug.